AbdulrhmanSayedAli/bld_task-frontEnd-_project1/README.md

 ## Phase 2 additions :

 - Activating search bar.
-- loading courses from json server API.
+- Loading courses from json server API.

+## Phase 3 additions :

+- making courses slider.
+- Enabling courses navigation tabs.
+- Adding categories section.

 # extras :

 I did some extra job in this task:

-- added some javascript <b>only to</b> make the notification closeable.
+- added some javascript make the notification closeable.
 - added the footer section.
 - added some extra screen sizes for the nav and header (not only big and small screens).